 Public transport – To get around Coventry you’ll mainly use public transport like trains and buses.
 Information on Coventry’s bus routes, schedules and fares is available online – https://www.wmnetwork.co.uk/

-Student discounts – To make your travel around Coventry and the rest of the UK as affordable as possible, students should take full advantage of the range of discounts available to you.
+Student discounts – To make your travel around Coventry and the rest of the UK as affordable as possible, students should take full advantage of the range of discounts available to them.
 TOTUM Cards are very useful as it provides hundreds of discounts in the UK and can be purchased from your university for £12.

 Student Accommodation in Coventry

 This student studio in Coventry provides en-suite as well as studio rooms.
 Irrespective of the room choice you make, a high-tech kitchen, a Wi-Fi connection and a common room with a large TV and seating area will be provided.
 There is a 24/7 on-site staff available at the beck and call of students.